 Not directly — Social Security taxability is based on combined income (AGI + non-taxable Social Security + tax-exempt interest), which is a related but different formula.
 However, MAGI does affect Medicare IRMAA surcharges, which can increase your Part B and Part D premiums significantly if your income crosses the relevant thresholds.

-Content reviewed and updated May 2026.
+Content reviewed and updated June 2026.
 IRS thresholds and phase-out ranges are subject to annual adjustments.
 Consult a qualified tax professional for guidance specific to your situation.

 Bert Wilson serves as our U.S. representative and client success manager, specializing in U.S. tax and accounting services.
 With expertise in tax compliance, financial reporting, and outsourced accounting solutions, Bert helps clients navigate complex financial challenges.
 Holding a Master’s degree in accounting and having obtained his C.P.A. license from the state of Colorado, he ensures client expectations are exceeded through tailored solutions and seamless collaboration with our India team.
 Passionate about building relationships, Bert enjoys both early mornings and outdoor sports, embodying a proactive approach to success